Corporate Governance Report and Declaration on Corporate Management

 The act also requires Wacker Chemie AG to specify target values for the proportion of women on the Executive Board and in the two management levels below the Executive Board.
 The target values for the Executive Board are set by the Supervisory Board and those for the two management levels below the Executive Board are set by the Executive Board.

-Both the target value for the Executive Board (zero; deadline for implementation: June 30, 2017) and the respective target values for the two management levels below the Executive Board (target value for management level directly below the Executive Board: 10 percent; target value for the second management level below the Executive Board: 17.5 percent; deadline for implementation in both cases: June 30, 2017) were achieved or exceeded before the deadline for implementation.
+Both the target value for the Executive Board (zero; deadline for implementation: June 30, 2022) and the respective target values for the two management levels below the Executive Board (target value for management level directly below the Executive Board: 16 percent; target value for the second management level below the Executive Board: 18 percent; deadline for implementation in both cases: December 31, 2019) have already been achieved or exceeded.

 1. Diversity Strategy for the Executive Board